What you'll get

 📅 Week 1:

-✅ Take a practice quiz on airway management
+✅ Take a quiz on medication safety, interactions, and calculations

 📅 Week 2: